yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - The symbol of protection (an eye) is emblazoned on the surface of the drawer, beneath the paperwork.

 #### The Schul
 - The oldest building in town, standing in stark contrast to the newer construction.
+Above the entry are three hares chasing each other, creating an [optical illusion](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3c/Paderborner_Dom_Dreihasenfenster.jpg/1024px-Paderborner_Dom_Dreihasenfenster.jpg) where "Three hares share three ears, yet each has only two."
 - The ground before the doorway is sprinkled with white flour.
 If a demon crosses the threshold, its footsteps appear as if a chicken made them.
 - The temple within is musty and in dire need of repair.
 Dual rows of broken wooded seats line a cracked central causeway, which ends at a small stone platform taking up much of the opposite half.
-- In the Southwest corner is an attached study where **Reb Shlomo** studies as well as sleeps.
+- In the Southwest corner is an attached study where **Rav Shlomo** studies and sleeps.
+A small trapdoor (hidden by a trick carpet) leads down and into a small tunnel connecting the study to the kitchen in the **Hekdesh**.

-#### Hekdesh
-- Next to the **Shul**
--
 - A mechanism in the study controls the stone platform, causing it to recede into the wall.
 A staircase leads down into **The Tomb**.

+#### Giving Hospital
+- A former makeshift hospital of sorts.
+There are only two rooms.
+- The treatment room has ancient bandages rusted medical tools.
+Large bags are piled in the corner, filled with dirt.
+- The kitchen appears unused; there is no food within.
+Beneath a small square of carpet is a trapdoor that connects to the **study** in the **Shul**.

+#### Ritual Baths
+-

 ### 5. Orphan's Mound
 - A mass-burial site for those that died of the **Dawn Plague**.